Sunday, 19 June 2022

 agFM menu - MAINMENU folder (legacy\UEFI64)

-If you have made the five-partition "easymats 005" USB drive (Google for it), you could follow a similar process using partitions 4 (ext 50GB) and 5 (NTFS 80GB) and make .imgPTNREP3 files from those partitions too.
+If you had already made the five-partition "easymats 005" USB drive (Google for it), you could follow a similar process using partitions 4 (ext 50GB) and 5 (NTFS 80GB) and make .imgPTNREP3 files from those partitions too.

 easy2mats 0005 5-partition menu